sairaja666/sairaja666/README.md

 - Built a lightweight Azure Functions framework to **schedule and run jobs daily/weekly/monthly**
 - Used metadata configs for job frequency and targets
 - Included summary reporting and failure alerting via email

+### 🏭 Contoso Machine Ordering App (PowerApps)
+- Developed a **custom business application** using **Microsoft PowerApps** to streamline machine ordering processes.
+- Integrated with **Dataverse** for secure, scalable data management and seamless data flow.
+- Automated order approvals and notifications using **Power Automate** workflows.
+- Enhanced user experience with intuitive UI and role-based access controls.
+- Enabled real-time tracking and reporting to improve operational efficiency.

 ## 📫 Contact